 - V. Approved residency preceptor development programming include: - d.
 OU College of Pharmacy and Southwestern Oklahoma State University College of Pharmacy's Annual Preceptor Development Program (annually) - e.
 OU College of Pharmacy's Residency Preceptor Development Continuing Education Programming (ongoing) - f.
 Oklahoma Residency Research Conference's Preceptor Development Program (annually) - g.
 ASHP National Residency Preceptors Conference - h.
 Other programs may be deemed acceptable and/or distributed by the RRC if content is relevant to preceptor development - VI.
-The residency preceptor will complete a Residency Preceptor Continuing Professional Development worksheet (Appendix G) annually that should be submitted by June 1 to the Residency Programs Coordinator.
+The residency preceptor will complete a Preceptor Self-Evaluation and Preceptor Development Program Needs Assessment (Appendix J) annually that should be submitted by June 1 to the Residency Programs Coordinator.
 The RRC will review preceptor self-evaluations and program needs assessments annually and provide timely feedback to the residency preceptor, as necessary.
 The Preceptor Development Program Needs Assessment will be used to determine the content of future preceptor development education offered by the OU College of Pharmacy. - VII.
-Residency preceptors will complete and update ASHP's Academic and Professional Record (APR) in PharmAcademic annually and submit it by June 1 to the Residency Programs Coordinator. - VIII.
-Preceptors will be reappointed based on their ability to continue to meet preceptor qualifications.
-The RPD and RRC will review for any corrective action as appropriate, including assigning the preceptor a mentor, and will develop a preceptor remediation plan that shall be completed within 2 years in order to meet the ASHP qualifications as a preceptor (Appendix I). - IX.
-Non-pharmacist preceptors (e.g., physicians, physician assistants, certified advanced practice providers) will be considered by the RRC on a case-by-case basis and in compliance with ASHP standard 4.8.
+Residency preceptors will complete and update ASHP's Academic and Professional Record (APR) annually and submit it by June 1 to the Residency Programs Coordinator. - VIII.
+Residency preceptors will complete the Preceptor Criteria Worksheet (Appendix K) every 3 years (in a rolling cycle).
+This form will take the place of the Preceptor Self-Evaluation and Preceptor Development Program Needs Assessment (Appendix J) on the assigned years.
+The worksheet should be submitted by June 1 to the Residency Programs Coordinator. - IX.
+Preceptors will be reappointed based on their ability to continue to meet preceptor qualifications at the end of the 3-year cycle.
+If a preceptor receives >1 "never" score on their residency evaluations during this 3-year cycle, the RPD and RRC will review for any corrective action as appropriate, including assigning the preceptor a mentor, and will develop a preceptor remediation plan that shall be completed within 2 years in order to meet the ASHP qualifications as a preceptor (Appendix L). - X. Non-pharmacist preceptors (e.g., physicians, physician assistants, certified advanced practice providers) will be considered by the RRC on a case-by-case basis and in compliance with ASHP standard 4.8.